 creeks along the river channel are loading up with

 white bass as big as they grow.
 Jigging spoons, tailspins, rattletraps,

 jigs,and small crank baits are all working just as well depending on

 depth the fish are at.
 I have found fish from 10 up to 2 foot deep on

 seems to pick up during the day and peak just before sunset.
 No problem

 filling your limit of whites any day weather permits.

 Bass are shallow on the north end of the lake right now.
-Fish lizards, worms, and spinner baits on the bank.
-Top water bite is good late or on overcast days.
+Fish lizards, frogs, and spinner baits on the bank.
+Top water bite is good early and late or on overcast days.
 Points near deep water and "swags" or deeper water on shallow flats have held the best size fish.
-I have had good luck on spinner baits, rattletraps, and rogues.
+I have had good luck on crank baits, and carolina rigs.

 Both red ear and bluegill are slow.
-They both should be grouping up and picking up the bite as they head toward the shallow flats.
 Look in 6 to 10 foot of water in protected coves.
 Crickets and red worms under a cork is the best bet with small 1/16 and 1/32 jigs with small hooks (#8) or smaller, in gray and brown under a cork are also working if you don't want to fool with the live stuff.

 a Trip to Robinson's